Extended-Thunder/send-later/index.md

     numbering starting with 0 for Sunday.

-If, on the other hand, your function wants Send Later to call it repeatedly to do the scheduling, then it should set "nextspec" to **"function " + specname**.
+If, on the other hand, your function wants Send Later to call it repeatedly to do the scheduling, then it should set `nextspec` to **"function " + specname**.
 This specification string can also use the "between" and "on" modifiers shown above, but not the "/" modifier.